What is Jainism and how has it is evolved?

 - Jainism is a non-theistic religion, while Hinduism is a theistic religion.

-- Jainism emphasizes the importance of non-violence to all living beings, while Hinduism allows for violence in some cases.
+- Emphasizes the importance of non-violence to all living beings, while Hinduism allows for violence in some cases.

-- Jainism has a more strict code of conduct than Hinduism.
+- Has a more strict code of conduct than Hinduism.

 Jainism is a fascinating religion with a rich history.
 It is a religion that emphasizes non-violence, compassion, and respect for all living beings.